F2I-Consulting/fesapi/README.md

 # Prepare the dependencies
 Download (build and install if necessary) third party libraries:
 - HDF5: All versions of 1.8.* starting from 1.8.18 should be ok.
 Versions 1.10.* are not supported yet (even if they should work) https://support.hdfgroup.org/ftp/HDF5/releases/hdf5-1.8/
 - MINIZIP : Version 1.1 is needed : it is the official version included in current zlib distribution https://www.zlib.net/ (look into "contrib" folder).
-You can directly install minizip developement package on most of Linux distributions.
-On Windows, you can copy the CMakeLists.txt file from fesapi/cmake/minizip to the minizip directory to help you to build minizip (or we provide a copy of minizip 1.1 with cmake files on github : https://github.com/F2I-Consulting/Minizip).
+You can directly install minizip development package on most of Linux distributions (https://packages.ubuntu.com/xenial/libminizip-dev).
+On Windows (or older Linux distributions), you can copy the CMakeLists.txt file from fesapi/cmake/minizip to the zlib minizip directory to help you to build minizip (we also provide a copy of minizip 1.1 with cmake files on github : https://github.com/F2I-Consulting/Minizip).
 It is also highly recommended to link minizip to the same zlib library than the one associated to your HDF5 library.
 - UUID-DEV package *(ONLY FOR LINUX)* : Source code can be found in https://www.kernel.org/pub/linux/utils/util-linux/

 We advise you to install these third party libraries respectively into